rckclmbr/resume/resume.md

 ### Objective

-Currently seeking a generalist programming position with a brilliant team who can work together to build the impossible.
+Currently seeking a software position with a brilliant team, and help provide the necessary skills and connections to eventually start my own company.

 ------